SingeRoi/bookWorm_ms4/README.md

 ### Other resources

 [Gifox](https://gifox.io/) - I used Gifox to record the website demo for my README file.
-I recorded it off the website [Am I Responsive](ect%2F#)http://ami.responsivedesign.is/?url=https]

 ## Testing